Bessie Smith: Death

-Time passed with no sign of the ambulance, so Hugh Smith suggested that they take her into Clarksdale in his car.
+Time passed with no sign of the ambulance, so Dr. Smith suggested that they take her into Clarksdale in his car.
 He and Broughton had almost finished clearing the back seat when they heard the sound of a car approaching at high speed.
-Smith flashed his lights in warning, but the oncoming car failed to slow and plowed into his car at full speed.
-It sent his car careening into Bessie Smith's overturned Packard, completely wrecking it.
+Dr. Smith flashed his lights in warning, but the oncoming car failed to slow and plowed into his car at full speed.
+It sent his car careening into Smith's overturned Packard, completely wrecking it.
 The oncoming car ricocheted off Hugh Smith's car into the ditch on the right, barely missing Broughton and Bessie Smith.

 The young couple in the speeding car did not sustain life-threatening injuries.
 Two ambulances then arrived from Clarksdale—one from the black hospital, summoned by Broughton, the second from the white hospital, acting on a report from the truck driver, who had not seen the crash victims.

-Bessie Smith was taken to the G. T. Thomas Afro-American Hospital in Clarksdale, where her right arm was amputated.
+Smith was taken to the G. T. Thomas Afro-American Hospital in Clarksdale, where her right arm was amputated.
 She died that morning without regaining consciousness.

 After her death, an often repeated, but now discredited story emerged that she died because a whites-only hospital in Clarksdale refused to admit her.
 The jazz writer and producer John Hammond gave this account in an article in the November 1937 issue of DownBeat magazine.
 The circumstances of Smith's death and the rumor reported by Hammond formed the basis for Edward Albee's 1959 one-act play The Death of Bessie Smith.
 "The Bessie Smith ambulance would not have gone to a white hospital; you can forget that", Hugh Smith told Albertson.
 "Down in the Deep South Cotton Belt, no ambulance driver, or white driver, would even have thought of putting a colored person off in a hospital for white folks."

 Smith's funeral was held in Philadelphia a little over a week later, on October 4, 1937.
 Initially, her body was laid out at Upshur's funeral home.
 As word of her death spread through Philadelphia's black community, her body had to be moved to the O. V. Catto Elks Lodge to accommodate the estimated 10,000 mourners who filed past her coffin on Sunday, October 3.
 Contemporary newspapers reported that her funeral was attended by about seven thousand people.
 Far fewer mourners attended the burial at Mount Lawn Cemetery, in nearby Sharon Hill.
 Jack Gee thwarted all efforts to purchase a stone for his estranged wife, once or twice pocketing money raised for that purpose.